 As with any other devices, solar water heaters are also prone to problems, element failures that cannot be avoided, and situations that would lead to costly repairs.

-The most common issues with solar water heaters are the sediment build-up, corrosion of the metal parts, deterioration (aging, wear and tear) of the non-metallic, freezing (in cold climates), fluid leakage and insufficient hot water supply or no hot water at all.
+The most common issues with solar water heaters are sediment build-up, corrosion of the metal parts, deterioration (aging, wear and tear) of the non-metallic, freezing (in cold climates), fluid leakage, and insufficient hot water supply or no hot water at all.

-Some of the problems can be prevented with regular maintenance, so as the smooth operation and expected performance.
+Some of the problems can be prevented with regular maintenance, such as smooth operation and expected performance.

-Sometimes, your heating system will work but doesn’t produce hot water.
+Sometimes, your heating system will work but won't produce hot water.
 The cause of this problem is not far-fetched.
-During cloudy days or if the solar panel glass is broken, it won’t trap enough solar energy; thus, the water in the storage tank won’t get hot, and especially if there is no backup heater.
+During cloudy days or if the solar panel glass is broken, it won't trap enough solar energy.
+With not enough solar heat, water inside the storage tank won't get hot, especially if there is no backup heater, like electric heating elements.
 Another reason why your solar-powered water heater may not produce hot water is that the thermostat (in the heating element) may be faulty or set too low.

 Solution